jobwat/responsive-refresh-userscript/README.md

 The trick is too install the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), and then load the script: https://github.com/jobwat/responsive-refresh-userscript/raw/master/responsive-refresh.user.js

+### TODO

+Innovate in a dynamic triggering mechanism to enable this userscript on some conditions only (url is not enough in dev mode..)

 ### Note

 I've started the same project as a [Chrome Extension](https://github.com/jobwat/refresh-on-resize-chrome-extension) first but couldn't get the viewport dimensions, only the window ones.